Aliiatt/Projects-/devops/hands-on/Jenkins/Session-1-installing-jenkins/README.md

-# Hands-on Jenkins-01 : Installing Jenkins on Amazon Linux 2 EC2 Instance
+# Hands-on Jenkins-01 : Installing Jenkins on Amazon Linux 2023 EC2 Instance

-Purpose of the this hands-on training is to learn how to install Jenkins Server on Amazon Linux 2 EC2 instance and build simple jobs.
+Purpose of the this hands-on training is to learn how to install Jenkins Server on Amazon Linux 2023 EC2 instance and build simple jobs.

 ## Learning Outcomes

 At the end of the this hands-on training, students will be able to;

-- install and configure Jenkins Server on Amazon Linux 2 EC2 instance using `yum` repo.
+- install and configure Jenkins Server on Amazon Linux 2023 EC2 instance using `dnf` repo.

 - install plugins